dev-academy-programme/orientation---Archived/README.md

 This step by step guide is to help onboard you into the Dev Academy ecosphere.
 We will complete a step of onboarding tasks together as a cohort, with the guidance of your facilitator.

-After orientation, we encourage you to read through the supplementary material.
+After orientation, its important that you read the student handbook.

 ## Orientation:
 1. [Sign up for accounts](/accounts) (10 minutes)